elotl/kip-enterprise-gcp/README.md

 ### Enable image caching

-You need a File Storage endpoint or NFS server in your network, that exports a writable volume.
+You need a Filestore endpoint or NFS server in your network, that exports a writable volume.

 First, go through the steps up until `make app/install` from the [Install from